-The Scheme offers three Funds - the Conservative Fund, the Balanced Fund, and the Growth Fund, which in turn are currently invested in the Mercer Investment Trusts New Zealand ("MITNZ") Socially Responsible Conservative Portfolio ("MITNZ Conservative Portfolio"), the Socially Responsible Balanced Portfolio ("MITNZ Balanced Portfolio"), and the Socially Responsible Growth Portfolio ("MITNZ Growth Portfolio") (together the "MITNZ Portfolios") managed by Mercer (N.Z.)
+The Scheme offers three Funds - the Tōtara-Conservative Fund, the Mataī-Balanced Fund, and the Rātā-Growth Fund, which in turn are currently invested in the Mercer Investment Trusts New Zealand ("MITNZ") Socially Responsible Conservative Portfolio ("MITNZ Conservative Portfolio"), the Socially Responsible Balanced Portfolio ("MITNZ Balanced Portfolio"), and the Socially Responsible Growth Portfolio ("MITNZ Growth Portfolio") (together the "MITNZ Portfolios") managed by Mercer (N.Z.)
 Limited ("Mercer").
-The functions performed by Mercer in relation to the Scheme's Funds invested in MITNZ and how it will perform these are outlined in a service level agreement between WRFL and Mercer.
+The functions performed by Mercer in relation to the Scheme's Funds invested in the MITNZ Portfolios and how it will perform these are outlined in a service level agreement between WRFL and Mercer.
 Mercer's address is: